prog4biol/pfb2019/README.md

 > 9) The `findall()` searches again, but no match is found
 > 10) The for loop ends

-One other way to get this done is with an iterator, use the `finditer()` function in a for loop.
-This allows you to not store all the matches in memory.
-But in practice, it does the same as `findall()`
+Another way to get this done is with an iterator, use the `finditer()` function in a for loop.
+This allows you to not store all the matches in memory. `finditer()` also allows you to retrieve the postion of the match.

 ```python
 >>> dna="ACAAAATACGTTTTGTAAATGTTGTGCTGTTAACACTGCAAATAAACTTGGTAGCAAACACTTCCAAAAGGAATTCACCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGATATTATCCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGACAAAATACGTTTTGTAAATGTTGTGCTGTTAACACTGCAAATAAACTTGGTAGCAAACACTTCCAAAAGGAATTCACCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGGATATTATCCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGG"